axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/complex-filter/index.rst

      | within the period from ``2/27/2022 00:00:00`` to ``2/27/2024 11:41:28``.
  * - Within the next
    - | Valid for a column that contains dates.
 Specify a single value then select Year(s), Month(s), Week(s) or Day(s).
-     | Results include only records where the date in the column falls within the selected range specified in the filter.
+     | Results include only records where the date in the column falls within the range specified in the filter.
-     | Specifically, it will be from the present moment to the end of the day of the next <input_value> year(s)/month(s)/week(s).
+     | Specifically, it will be from the present moment to the end of the day of the next <input_value>
+     | year(s)/month(s)/week(s).
      |
-     | *Example*: Find all cases with Invoice Due Date within the next 2 years
+     | *Example*: Find all cases with Invoice Due Date within the next 3 weeks
      | :bdg-dark-line:`Invoice Due Date` :bdg-dark-line:`Within the next` :bdg-dark-line:`3` :bdg-dark-line:`Week(s)`
      |
      | *Explanation*: Assuming today is ``2/27/2024 11:41:28``, the query will retrieve cases where the Invoice Due Date falls
      | within the period from ``2/27/2024 11:41:28`` to ``3/19/2024 23:59:59``.
  * - Starts with
    - | Valid for a column that contains text.
 Specify a single value or multiple values.
-     | Results include only records where the data in the column starts with the value in the filter.
+     | Results include only records where the data in the column start with the value in the filter.
  * - Doesn't start with
    - | Valid for a column that contains text.
 Specify a single value or multiple values.
-     | Results include only records where the data in the column does not starts with the value in the filter.
+     | Results include only records where the data in the column does not start with the value in the filter.
  * - Ends with
    - | Valid for a column that contains text.
 Specify a single value or multiple values.
-     | Results include only records where the data in the column ends with the value in the filter.
+     | Results include only records where the data in the column end with the value in the filter.
  * - Doesn't end with
    - | Valid for a column that contains text.
 Specify a single value or multiple values.
-     | Results include only records where the data in the column does not ends with the value in the filter.
+     | Results include only records where the data in the column does not end with the value in the filter.
  * - No Category
    - | Valid for category.
 Do not specify a value.
      | Results include only records where the data in the column has no category.
  * - Current user
    - | Valid for creator.
 Do not specify a value.
-     | Results include only records where the data in the column created by current user.
+     | Results include only records where the data in the column has been created by current user.

 .. include:: ../includes/_common-icon.rst